For this California road trip—mostly through the Monterey Peninsula and down Big Sur—I experienced the funness of a JUCY campervan. JUCY is ...

 Kenwood can also be easily biked to on the Capital Crescent Trail.
 Although I saw a couple of bicycles on the streets of Kenwood, almost everyone was walking.

-Tip: Kenwood is a fantastic walking neighborhood any time of the year.
-There are a couple of bamboo patches (cool to see, especially if you never have) and some majestic magnolias.
+Kenwood is a fantastic walking neighborhood any time of the year.
+Check out the bamboo patches (cool to see, especially if you never have) and some majestic magnolias.

-By the way, all photos in this post were taken by me with an iPhone.
+By the way, all photos in this article were taken by Charles McCool with an iPhone.

-Do you know of any other alternatives to popular tourist destinations?
+Where do you like to view Washington DC cherry blossoms?
+Can you suggest any other alternatives to popular tourist destinations?